Are you tired of squeezing your home office into a bedroom, kitchen, or inappropriate room?

 An ADU can be a great investment for those looking for a separate workspace from the home environment.

-Content marketers and small business owners may find value in having an ADU as it allows them to increase their efficiency and productivity.
+Content marketers and small business owners may find value in having an ADU as it increases efficiency and productivity.

 What qualifies as an ADU in California?